 Stand and Deliver

-Three Comprehension Tests and three sets of discussion questions are provided for use with this film.
+Three Comprehension Tests are provided for use with this film in the Supplemental Materials page.

 Index to Answer Keys:

-ANSWER KEY TO COMPREHENSION TEST ON THE MOVEMENT OF IDEAS AND A TASTE OF CALCULUS
+ANSWER KEY TO COMPREHENSION TEST ON THE MOVEMENT OF IDEAS ACROSS CONTINENTS AND OVER TIME

 1. What is the great advantage of place-value numbers?
-Suggested Response: Place-value numbers are important because they allow for easy expression of large numbers and easy computation with those numbers.
+Suggested Response: Place-value numbers are important because they allow for easy expression of large numbers and easy mathematical computations with those numbers.

 2. Describe in your own words the concept of place-value numbers.
 After giving your description, demonstrate it by describing what the numerals 5 and 8 mean in the number 545,680.
 Suggested Response: Our place-value, ten based numbering system works as follows.
 The term numeral refers to an Arabic numeral (1,2,3,4,5,6,7,8,9 or 0) within a larger number.
-The location of an Arabic numeral within the number indicates the power of the base to which it relates.
+The location of an Arabic numeral within the number indicates the power of the base of 10 to which it relates.
 Because we use a base of 10, the numeral refers to its value multiplied by the power of ten that corresponds to its position within the number.
-Thus, in the number 545,680 the Arabic numeral "8" is multiplied by 101.
+Thus, in the number 545,680, the Arabic numeral "8" is multiplied by 101.
 This is 8 X 10 or 80.
 Therefore 80 is added to the value of the number.
 The numeral 5 appears twice in the number.
-The first time it appears in the thousands place, which is three places to the left of the one's place.
+The first is in the thousands place, which is three digits to the left of the one's place.
 It is therefore multiplied by 103 (or 1,000).
-The second time it appears it is located in the hundreds of thousands place, five places to the left of the ones place.
-The numeral 5 is therefore multiplied by 105 or 100,000 and adds 500,000 to the value of the number.
+The second time the numeral 5 appears, it is located in the hundreds of thousands place, five digits to the left of the ones place.
+This second appearance of the numeral 5 is therefore multiplied by 105 or 100,000 and adds 500,000 to the value of the number.
 In total, the Arabic numeral "5" adds 505,000 to the value of the number.

 5. Name two advanced civilizations in Europe that flourished after the concept of place-value numbers was created in Babylon but which did not know this concept.
 Suggested Response: Ancient Greece and Ancient Rome.